 The take

-For a foreigner using the Philippines as a long-stay base on a tourist visa, the 2026 fee math works out to roughly PHP 1,200–1,550 per month of compliant residency including the ACR I-Card and Annual Report.
+For a foreigner using the Philippines as a long-stay base on a tourist visa, the 2026 fee math works out to roughly ₱1,050–₱1,450/month of compliant residency including the ACR I-Card and Annual Report.
 Two BI visits per year after the first 6-month extension.
-The 24-month wall is real and forces a decision: visa run, convert to long-term status, or leave.
+The 36-month wall for visa-exempt nationals (24 months for visa-required) is real and forces a decision: visa run, convert to long-term status, or leave.

 For a foreigner who has overstayed, voluntary turn-in is the path that preserves future Philippine access.
 The penalty cost is real but recoverable; the blacklist alternative is materially more expensive and significantly longer to clear.
 BI Cebu at GMall is the right venue for both compliant extensions and voluntary turn-in, since the staff are practical and the queue can be planned around with online appointments.